 How to Change the Error Text for Failed Submissions

 Would you like to change the error text that shows to your visitors on failed submissions?
-There could be anything from a JavaScript error to a plugin conflict or even a server-side error that could cause your form not to submit.
-If this happens, a message will appear on the screen to your visitors.
+Various issues, from JavaScript errors to plugin conflicts or server-side problems, can cause your form not to submit.
+When this happens, a message will appear on the screen for your visitors.

 To troubleshoot why this could be happening, please take a look at our troubleshooting guide.
-However, you can easily change this message to be whatever you would like using a small PHP snippet.
+However, you can easily change this message to something more user-friendly using a small PHP snippet.

-In order to change the error text, you’ll need to add a small snippet to your site.
-For any assistance in adding snippets to your site, please review this tutorial.
+To change the error text, you’ll need to add a small snippet to your site.
+For assistance in adding snippets, please review this tutorial on adding custom PHP or JavaScript for WPForms.

 /**